PatzEdi/FinderZ/README.md

 - Fast and efficient, includes a plethora of other features.
 ____________________________________________________________________________
 ## **Why?**
-- FinderZ is a way to easily expand on the file system of many operating system.
+- FinderZ is a way to easily expand on the file system of many operating systems.
 It supports, MacOS, Windows, Linux, and Android.
 - Who wouldn't want a tool to manage their files easily in their python scripts?
 This will save time!
 ____________________________________________________________________________
 ## **How?**